stashed/docs/docs/guides/latest/volumesnapshot/pvc.md

 - `spec.target.ref`  refers to the backup target. `apiVersion`, `kind` and `name` refers to the `apiVersion`, `kind` and `name` of the targeted workload respectively.
 Stash will use this information to create a Volume Snapshotter Job for creating VolumeSnapshot.

-- `spec.target.snapshotClassName` indicates the [VolumeSnapshotClass](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/) to use for volume snapshotting.
+- `spec.target.snapshotClassName` indicates the [VolumeSnapshotClass](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/) to be used for volume snapshotting.

 Let's create the `BackupConfiguration` crd we have shown above.